CrisKrus/notebook/README.md

 I know that it needs to be improved to be able to work on https connections and avoid the initial messages on startup.
 I will fix it in some point.
 Also.
-I know that it could be a good idea to have a makefile instead of multiple scrips.
+I know that it could be a good idea to have a makefile instead of multiple scrips and migrate the requirements file to manage dependencies to pipfile.
 If you know how to do it, open a pull request :wink:

 <!-- SOCIAL -->